Nitesh15180/Cyber-Bullying-Detection-using-Text-classification/README.md

 #### 2)Data Preprocessing

-Clean the text data (e.g., remove punctuation, convert to lowercase, tokenize).
+* Clean the text data (e.g., remove punctuation, convert to lowercase, tokenize).
-Perform text vectorization (e.g., using TF-IDF or word embeddings).
+* Perform text vectorization (e.g., using TF-IDF or word embeddings).

-Model Training
+ #### 3) Model Training

-#### 3) Split the data into training and testing sets.
+ * Split the data into training and testing sets.

-Train the SVM model on the training dataset using the preprocessed text features.
+* Train the SVM model on the training dataset using the preprocessed text features.

-Model Evaluation
+#### 4) Model Evaluation

-#### 4) Evaluate the trained SVM model on the testing dataset.
+ * Evaluate the trained SVM model on the testing dataset.

-Assess model performance using metrics like accuracy, precision, recall, and F1-score.
+*  Assess model performance using metrics like accuracy, precision, recall, and F1-score.

-Streamlit Integration
+#### 5) Streamlit Integration

-#### 5) Develop a Streamlit app that allows users to input text.
+ * Develop a Streamlit app that allows users to input text.

-Develop a Streamlit app that allows users to input text and receive real-time predictions.
+* Develop a Streamlit app that allows users to input text and receive real-time predictions.
-Deployment and Testing

-Deploy the Streamlit app for user access.
-Test the app with various inputs to ensure accurate classification and usability.
-Integrate the trained SVM model into the Streamlit app for real-time predictions.
-Deployment and Testing
+#### 6) Deployment and Testing

-#### 6) Deploy the Streamlit app for user access.
+* Deploy the Streamlit app for user access.

-Test the app with various inputs to ensure accurate classification and usability.